 Planning & eligibility

 First, you need to figure out your eligibility to build an ADU on your property, which means matching up your unique property characteristics with (changing) local regulations.
 Some ‘ADU experts’ and prefab ADU companies charge $500 or more for a site visit.
-Reach out to Cottage and we’ll help consult on your ADU project for free.
+Reach out to Cottage and we’ll help consult on your ADU project at no charge.

 Now that you know what and where on the property you can build, you’ll need to define exactly what you want your ADU to look and feel like with an architectural designer.
 The industry standard is 10-15% of project value/budget; in our experience, architectural designers in the Bay Area generally charge between $7,500-$20,000 in fees for designing an ADU.